The ambiguity of survival according to Saltmarsh

 Harold Francis Saltmarsh

-Lived from 1881 to 1943, he devoted much of his life to psychical research and was a prominent figure in the SPR.
+Lived from 1881 to 1943, Saltmarsh devoted much of his life to psychical research and was a prominent figure in the SPR.
 A well-to-do businessman, he withdrew from his activity because of his precarious health conditions, turning his attention to studies of philosophical subject that soon led him to deal with psychical research, to which he made important contributions.
 In two of his writings (in 1934 and 1938) about the problems of time and causes, he proposed a theory of precognition which in his view was supported by sufficient experimental evidence.
 He argued that the fact that a person, conditioned by time and space, was able in some circumstances – however rare and exceptional – to acquire knowledge about future events, raised issues of the utmost importance, and represented one of the challenges more enigmatic and mysterious that a researcher could face.
 Saltmarsh also wrote three important articles on the philosophical problem concerning survival and our personal identity after death.
 In the first, published in 1929, he described a series of experiments carried out by himself to verify whether the results of some mediumistic séances could be attributed to chance.
 A second article (1932) dealt with various phenomena concerning survival already investigated by researchers, to see if a positive proof of survival could be found, while the third (1938) examined and explained the results of the complex cross-correspondences related to high literary level contents, in terms also understandable by people without a particular knowledge of ancient languages (especially Latin and Greek).
-Saltmarsh became a member of the SPR in 1921, and later served on the society's board of directors, taking care of its economic affairs until his death.
+Saltmarsh became a member of the SPR in 1921, and later served on the society's board of directors, taking care of its economic affairs until the end of his life.

 An article on some issues related to survival

 An article entitled Ambiguity in the Question of Survival was published in 1941 on the SPR Proceedings (volume n.
 46).
 It is a writing that highlights, in a lucid and well-argued way, all the doubts that can arise about the survival of human personality, when this theme is dealt with according to the intelligent point of view of our life.
 As we will see, Saltmarsh's observations are neither pointless nor trivial.
 It should also be kept in mind that he had the utmost respect for the opinions of other scholars, even those who – on the basis of reasonable motivations – considered the hypothesis of survival not only possible, but also sufficiently proven.
-The work of Saltmarsh, aimed at highlighting all the implications that survival involves in relation to our human personality, has the merit of making us reflect on the human psychic tunings (and the entailed limits) that have always accompanied any consideration on the transit from this life to other dimensions.
+The work of Saltmarsh, aimed at highlighting all the implications that survival involves in relation to our human personality, has the merit of making us reflect on the human psyche's tunings (and the limitations they entail) that have always accompanied any consideration on the transit from this life to other dimensions.

 In his article, Saltmarsh started by the debate that for over twenty years took place in the SPR between the supporters of the survival hypothesis (Lodge, Drayton Thomas and others) and those who, at the opposite extreme, were not willing to accept the possibility that the conscious Ego could survive the brain death (like Eric R. Dodds, a professor at Oxford University, who had published an article titled Why I do not Believe in Survival in Volume 42 of the Proceedings).
 After observing that between Drayton Thomas and Dodds, who represented the extreme positions in the issue's context, a whole range of more nuanced personal positions was present within the SPR, Saltmarsh posed a reasonable question: what do we mean by survival?
-It was naively assumed, in fact, that all scholars were more or less in agreement about what survival was, while no one had ever bothered to clarify, rather than the meaning of the term, which elements of our human personality were intended to surviving death: therefore, in defending their point of view, SPR members often referred to a not well defined concept of survival, deriving from variously oriented psychic tunings, whose meaning could not be considered unanimously recognized and shared.
+It was naively assumed, in fact, that all scholars were more or less in agreement about what survival was, while no one had ever bothered to clarify, rather than the meaning of the term, which elements of our human personality were intended to surviving death: therefore, in defending their point of view, SPR members often referred to a not well defined concept of survival (deriving from variously oriented tunings of their psyche), whose meaning could not be considered unanimously recognized and shared.

 Can a reliable answer be given to the problem of survival?

 The answers to questions such as those on survival are based on the reliability and acceptance of the provided evidence: they have, so to speak, a circumstantial feature, and therefore exclude any absolute certainty.
-The proofs in favor of the hypothesis of survival can be accepted by some and considered insufficient by others, without any possibility to be considered one hundred percent conclusive.
+The proofs in favor of the survival hypothesis can be accepted by some and considered insufficient by others, without any possibility to be considered one hundred percent conclusive.
 It should however be reiterated that the same applies to the proofs against survival, which are in no case conclusive and exhaustive.
 It can be observed that not all proofs have the same weight, but some are more convincing than others, even if we can refer only to a more or less high percentage of convinced people: it is difficult to reach unanimity on something that can not be directly experienced.
 Saltmarsh observed that survival is held, by those who believe in it, as a truly experiential matter of fact, obviously after death.

 What survives can not be identical to what dies

 After eliminating ethical as well as religious arguments from the list of proofs, Saltmarsh believed that the question of survival should be reformulated in a more precise and logically flawless way.
 So he eliminated all the questions like: «If a man die shall he live again?», «Is there a life after death?», «Will my conscious existence persist after the destruction of my physical body?», because they could not receive a satisfactory and unambiguous answer.
-Since according to him a human being is not an immutable substance, but rather a behavioral system (behaviour-pattern) destined to change over time, we must ask ourselves whether the salient characteristics of the personality associated with a human being before his/her death can also be found after, in a sufficiently representative way to identify that human being.
+Since according to him a human being is not an immutable substance, but rather a behavioral system (behaviour-pattern) destined to change over time, we must ask ourselves whether the salient characteristics of the personality associated with human beings before their death can also be found after, in a sufficiently representative way to identify those human beings.
 Although Saltmarsh's formulation is rather complex and also imbued with a certain typically human psychic formalism, it should not be forgotten that in this life the objective physical reference of personal identity is constituted by our body, which is destroyed after our death: as Saltmarsh rightly stated, what eventually survives is not identical to what is subjected to the process of dying.
-So it must be assumed that all those characteristics of the human behavioral model related to the physical body can not continue to exist after death, even if our physical body was replaced by another instrument of a different nature, whose characteristics we do not know by direct experience.
+So it must be assumed that all those characteristics of the human behavioral model related to the physical body can not continue to exist after death, even if our physical body was replaced by another instrument of a different nature, whose characteristics we do not know in this life through direct experience.

 The transformations of human personality

-The personality of a human being is a complex of physical characteristics and intellectual, volitional, emotional, mnemonic dispositions, that should survive the destruction of the physical body.
-It is a process in continuous transformation: although the characters of an individual personality, today, can be very similar to those of the same individual yesterday – so as to give us the certainty of a continuity of his personality – however, compared to ten years ago, some characteristics can be substantially different.
+The personality of a human being is a complex of physical characteristics and intellectual, volitional, emotional, mnemonic dispositions, that should survive the destruction of the physical organism.
+It is a process of continuous transformation: although the characters of an individual personality, today, can be very similar to those of the same individual yesterday – so as to give us the certainty of a continuity of their personality – however, compared to ten years ago, some characteristics can be substantially different.
 Moreover, it is not a coincidence that about some persons we say: «He/she became another person», or: «It's not him/her anymore», even without taking into account examples of multiple personalities, which although uncommon are well documented in psychiatric literature.
 Our physical body changes over time, so my body today is certainly very different from the one I had when I was a small child, but the transformations of the behavioral and psychic personality are so evident in the course of life that our individuality should rather be referred to a personal history – of which we intensely experience only the present moment – than to a present which, however, continuously changes throughout this history.
-This is the unresolved paradox of human existence, which is experienced as a succession of presents along an arrow of time that flows in one direction only, but as a whole, as a personal history, it is a transformation, a continuous change in which it is not easy to identify a single personality identifying character.
+This is the unresolved paradox of human existence, which is experienced as a succession of presents along an arrow of time that flows in one direction only, but as a whole, as a personal history, it is a transformation, a continuous change in which it is not easy to identify a single identifying trait of the personality.

-There is no doubt, therefore, that death represents a decisive interruption og our personal history.
+There is no doubt, therefore, that death represents a decisive interruption of our personal human history.
 We can now emphasize the difference between the death of a two-year-old baby and that of a ninety-year-old elder: the latter has experienced a long and complex personal history, while the former has not even reached the level of conscious life.
 What is the point, then, to talk about survival?
-It immediately becomes clear how the concept of survival itself, connected as it is to the human psyche, is in itself ambiguous and can not be resolved by our limited intellectual resources.
+It immediately becomes clear how the very concept of survival, connected as it is to the human psyche, is in itself ambiguous and can not be resolved by our limited intellectual resources.
 Saltmarsh explicitly stated that «the obscurity which surrounds physical death is so dense that our historical knowledge is broken off completely», beyond the value we want to attribute to the alleged post-mortem communications of mediumistic entities or more or less materialized apparitions.
 Thus there is an unbridgeable gap between mediumistic phenomena and our cognitive and intellectual faculties.

 Interpretations on the modalities of survival: the etheric body

 I open a brief parenthesis with respect to Saltmarsh's considerations, to point out how certain scholars of mediumistic phenomena, corroborated by the communications of some entities, try to explain the question of survival in an intelligible way.
-The most comprehensible interpretations, although not logically unassailable, can be summarized in the following two.
-The first, which we could define of the double body, hypothesizes that each human being is endowed with a second body of an energetic nature (also called etheric or astral body), which is formed and grows alongside the physical one: while the latter dies and suffers the process of decomposition, the etheric body continues to live because it is not subject to the aggressive and deteriorating events of physical reality.
-Not only does the life of the etheric body continue, albeit in a different dimension from the earthly one, but its aesthetic features can be intentionally shaped, according to the will of the subject to whom that body belongs.
+The most comprehensible interpretations, although not unassailable from a logical point of view, can be summarized in the following two.
+The first, which we could define of the double organism, hypothesizes that each human being is endowed with a second body of an energetic nature (also called etheric or astral body), which is formed and grows alongside the physical one: while the latter dies and suffers the process of decomposition, the etheric body continues to live because it is not subject to the aggressive and deteriorating events of physical reality.
+Not only does the life of the etheric body continue, albeit in a different dimension from the earthly one, but its aesthetic features can be intentionally shaped, according to the will of the conscious Ego to whom that body belongs.
 Therefore, the etheric body can take a similar appearances to that of the physical body in its prime, even in the case of a century-old dead person, or it can continue to grow on its own in the otherworld, so that the entity of a baby who died after a few months of life can manifest itself not only with the etheric body of an adolescent, but also with the relative personality that – of course – could not develop in this world.

 The spirit